thellimist/bitses/_analyses/hycon-thellimist.md

 score: -1
 researcher: thellimist
 date: 2018-09-14
 conclusion: "Tron but Korean.
-They might have some enterprise customers."
+They might have some enterprise customers.
+Is not impressive."
 ---

 - Strong business, technology probably is bad.
 Haven't seen anything unique or better.